+We decided to test and review some of the best foam rollers of this year.
+We were big fans of the Arrow, made by D-Fit by Deawna, which is made out of durable, scratch-resistant, high-density foam and has nodules to work muscles and tissues more deeply.
 There are literally hundreds of foam rollers on the market, so we’ve waded through it all and rounded up the five best foam rollers that we found.
-We were big fans of the Arrow, made by D-Fit by Deawna, which is made out of durable, scratch-resistant, high-density foam and has nodules to work muscles and tissues more deeply.

 Overall, the average person needs a foam roller that can take varying levels of pressure.
 While there are rollers for specific muscle groups or for those who need extra-firm or extra-soft foam, this one provides a good middle ground.

 The nodules are extra helpful after strenuous activity or just if you’re under a lot of stress.

 Table of Contents